How Much Will a Hot Tub Increase My Electric Bill?

 Q: How much does a hot tub raise your electric bill?

-A: You should expect to be paying at minimum, an extra $30 a month for a brand new hot tub with a small heather that is properly maintained.
+A: You should expect to be paying, at minimum, an extra $30 a month for a brand-new hot tub with a small heater that is properly maintained.
 On the higher end, you could be paying up to $50 – $60 a month for your hot tub costs, so make sure you do your research.
 The cost of a hot tub can fluctuate significantly depending on so many factors, which all should be considered before making your purchase.

 Q: How many watts does a hot tub use?